SoK: Differential Privacies: Background knowledge (B)

+One specialization of this definition is \emph{DP under sampling}~\cite{li2011provably} (DPuS), which mandates DP to be satisfied after a random sampling is applied to the dataset.
+The authors use this definition to show that applying $k$-anonymity to a randomly sampled dataset provides differential privacy; but this definition could also be used on its own, to model the attacker's uncertainty using a randomly sampled distribution.

-The second definition, \emph{passive partial knowledge DP}~\cite{desfontaines2019differential}, is strictly weaker: it models a passive attacker, who cannot choose their background knowledge, and thus cannot influence the data.
+The second definition, \emph{passive partial knowledge differential privacy}~\cite{desfontaines2019differential} (PPKDP), is strictly weaker: it models a passive attacker, who cannot choose their background knowledge, and thus cannot influence the data.
 In this context, $\del$ does not only apply to the output of the mechanism, but also to the value of the background knowledge.